 The reserve is built on land right on the Brisbane river.
 It’s a great outlook and if you have some time before or after your visit you can take a seat in the terraced seating area at the cafe and enjoy this great view.
 Right next door there’s a fun kids play area that’s fully fenced so they can play safely while you enjoy your cuppa.

 The cafe area has WIFI available and power points for recharging.
 It’s a shame it’s not a little closer to home or this would definitely be my new blogging cafe come summertime with the river breeze and shade from the overhanging trees.

 (5) Get up close and learn about Australian wildlife

 Although the origin of the Lone Pine Koala reserve was all about the Koala and it’s the predominant species at the sanctuary it’s not all you’ll find here.
 A wide range of Australian animals have been added to the displays over the years starting with platypus in 1974 and increasing to include bats, dingos, snakes, lizards, turtles, freshwater crocodile, kangaroos, wombats and a wide range of birds.

 They have one of the best Tasmanian devil enclosures we’ve seen at any of the parks.
 You can view it from a variety of different angles and the animals seem particularly active and happy.

-The sanctuary has 14 seesions that run throughout the day from 9.45am until 4pm where you can get up close to and / or learn about the wildlife.
-The free flight raptor show is excellent featuring Australian birds of prey up behind the Kanagroo reserve.
+The sanctuary has 14 sessions that run throughout the day from 9.45am until 4pm where you can get up close to and/or learn about the wildlife.
+The free-flight raptor show is excellent featuring Australian birds of prey up behind the Kangaroo reserve.
 Down at the main koala enclosure get in early for a seat at the wildlife encounter, koala and snake presentations, these were both informative and an opportunity to get up really close with the animals.